changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 template<typename...
 Ts> class Magic;
 ```

-The template class Magic object can accept unrestricted number of typename as
+The template class Magic object can accept an unrestricted number of typename as
 a formal parameter of the template, such as the following definition:

 ```cpp